Drakonis96/whispad/README.md

    docker compose up
    ```
 4. Go to `https://localhost:5037` and start using WhisPad.
+5. Log in with **admin** / **whispad** on first use.
-5. To stop it, press `Ctrl+C` in the terminal or run `docker compose down`.
+6. To stop it, press `Ctrl+C` in the terminal or run `docker compose down`.
-6. If you want to use LM Studio or Ollama for local AI text improvement, set the host to
+7. If you want to use LM Studio or Ollama for local AI text improvement, set the host to
    `host.docker.internal` in the configuration page so the container can reach
    your local instance.
    Use the **Update Models** button to fetch the list of available models from